Doon University: Governance

 Doon University is a State University under the jurisdiction of the government of Uttarakhand.
 The Governor of the state is ex-officio Chancellor of the university and appoints the university's Vice Chancellor, its full-time chief executive.
 The Vice Chancellor chairs a Board of Management, which oversees financial and administrative matters and ratifies recommendations of other councils of the university.

 Faculties

 Doon University is a non-affiliating university and its academic activities are organized through its eight constituent schools, which run undergraduate, postgraduate and doctoral programs.

 Dr.Nitya Nand Himalayan research and study centre

-The school was established in 2019 and offers post graduate courses in Geology,Geography.
+Dr Nityanand Himalayan Research and Study Centre (NHRSC) is named after the renowned Geographer Dr. Nitya Nand.
+He served the Department of Geography in D.B.S.
+Post Graduate College, Dehradun (Uttarakhand, India) from the year 1965 to 1985 as the Head of Department.
+He was a passionate teacher, researcher and a committed social worker.
+He published numerous research papers, articles and books on the natural and cultural aspects of the Himalaya.
+‘The Holy Himalaya: A Geographical Interpretation of Garhwal Himalaya’ is his much-acclaimed work.
+His academic contribution is well documented at national and international levels.
+He travelled widely and conducted field studies for about two decades (1965-85) of the Indian Central Himalayan Region, popularly known as the ‘Uttarakhand Himalaya’, particularly during the period when the means of transportation were inadequate.